rsdoiel/r-tag/client-side-rendering.md

 Soon I realized that works except it only allows from a single _r-marked_ element per HTML document.
 What I really needed was--

 1. a way to specify the HTML file rendering the content
-2. a way to specify one or more markdown elements
+2. a way to specify one or more markdown documents
 3. a way to target specific _r-marked_ elements with a specific markdown document

 I started thinking about the _r-marked_ custom element I had already prototyped for rendering my home page and CV.
 It was only half right.
 The *href* in the _r-marked_ in the HTML was hard coded.
 When the element was created it immediately fetched the content.
 If the *href* was missing it died.
 I needed more flexibility.
 I needed to allow the *href* to change and when it changed update the content rendered.
 Fortunately [x-tags](http://x-tags.org) made that very easy to add by modifying the Web Component's lifecycle.